BobCochran/sgntyp_db/README.md

 We gratefully acknowledge Python scripts contributed by Marissa Collins to this Project.

-Date of last update of this README.md file: 2014-01-28
+Date of last update of this README.md file: 2014-03-29

-Contact: for support, please contact Bob Cochran, R2COCHRAN2@GMAIL.COM
+Contact: for support, please contact Bob Cochran, R2COCHRAN2@GMAIL.COM.
+You may also open an issue on http://github.com/BobCochran/sgntyp_db.git